-Prior to the start of a hearing, the accused student will be asked to enter his/her plea as "Guilty," or "Not Guilty."
+Prior to the start of a hearing, the accused student will be asked to enter his/her plea as "Responsible" or "Not Responsible."

-Entering a plea of "Guilty," after reading the charges, the accused will be asked to enter a plea.
-Upon entering the plea of "guilty," the board will not hear testimony from the accused student, or the complainant.
-The Board will ask the accused to present an oral statement to the Board, regarding factors that mitigate disciplinary action.
-The same opportunity to make an oral statement to the Board will be afforded to the complainant and/or victim, regarding mitigating circumstances he/she feels the board should consider when deliberating.
-Following the statements, non-Board members will be dismissed from the proceedings and the Board will review and consider all character/reference letters, presented for consideration prior to deliberating.
-The accused will be disciplined in accordance with the Code of Conduct, including but not limited to suspension and/or expulsion from the University.
+If an accused student enters a plea of "Responsible" after reading the charges, the Board will not hear testimony from the accused student or the complainant.
+The Board will ask the accused to present an oral statement to the Board regarding factors that necessitate disciplinary action.
+The same opportunity to make an oral statement to the Board will be afforded to the complainant and/or victim regarding circumstances that he/she feels the Board should consider when deliberating.
+Following the statements, non-Board members will be dismissed from the proceedings and the Board will review and consider all character/reference letters presented for consideration prior to deliberation.
+The accused will be sanctioned in accordance with the Code of Conduct, including but not limited to suspension and/or expulsion from the University.
 The accused and complainant will receive written notification of the sanction(s) as provided in the Code.
-NOTE: Students who enter a plea of "guilty," forfeit their right to appeal the outcome of their hearing.
+NOTE: Students who enter a plea of "responsible" forfeit their right to appeal the outcome of their hearing.

-Entering a plea of "Not Guilty," after reading the charges, the accused will be asked to enter a plea.
-Upon entering the plea of "not guilty," the board will hear testimony from the accused student, and the complainant.
+If a student enters a plea "Not Responsible" after reading the charges, the board will hear testimony from the accused student and the complainant.
 As provided in the Code, the accused student, the victim, and the complainant may give testimony and question witnesses.
 After hearing all witnesses, the Board will ask the accused student, the victim and complainant for final statements.
-Following the statements, the accused, complainant, victim, and witnesses will be dismissed from the proceedings (but shall remain in the immediate area of the hearing, should the Board decide to recall someone to clarify a point of testimony) while the Board deliberates.
-The accused student, victim and complainant will receive written notification of the sanction(s) as provided in the Code.
+Following the statements, the accused, complainant, victim, and witnesses will be dismissed from the proceedings (but shall remain in the immediate area of the hearing should the Board decide to recall someone to clarify a point of testimony) while the Board deliberates.
+The accused student, victim and complainant will receive written notification of the sanction(s) as provided in the Code within a 24-hour period.